w3f/Grants-Program/applications/polkastats.md

 # Open Grant Proposal

-> This document is referenced in the terms and conditions and therefore needs to contain all the required information.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/blob/master/README_2.md) on how to submit a proposal.

 * **Project:** [Polkastats](https://polkastats.io)
 * **Proposer:** Colm3na
 * **Payment Address:** BTC payment address.
 We don't accept payments for the program in other currencies at this stage.